Guide to Subletting: What it is & What You Need to Know

 How to sublet a property

-When you sublet your home, you are effectively giving up your rights to the property, as laid out for you being a tenant.
-These rights transfer to your subtenant.
+When you sublet your home, you are effectively giving up some of your rights to the property, as laid out for you being a tenant.
+These rights may transfer to your subtenant.

 You had the right to live peacefully without interference from the landlord.
 So, the subtenant has the right to live without interference from you.